Mt. Fuji April 2026: Fuji Fireworks, Cherry Blossom Festivals & Best Sakura Spots

 The mountain trail features over 300 cherry trees and 600 azalea bushes, making spring hiking particularly enjoyable amidst the blooming flowers.
 Located at the terminus of the Chuo Line, Otsuki Station, it's also recommended for those who want to try hiking in Japan casually.

-[2025 Advisory for Tourists: Special guided hiking tours will be available in April 2025, providing a safer experience for international visitors.]
+[2026 Advisory for Tourists: Since April 2025, special guided hiking tours have been offered, providing a safer experience for international visitors.]

 Please note that bears have been spotted in the mountains of Otsuki City, so exercise caution when hiking alone and use bells or other noise-making devices to alert wildlife of your presence.